-patrick rohr.photojournalist
+patrick rohr.

 Ukraine: a country on a blood-stained quest for identity.